prikhi/bodyweight-client/README.md

 * Add Routine Logging Forms
     * Log an already completed workout
     * Log a workout as you complete it
+    * Export all logs to Excel & CSV
+    * Export single log to Markdown
+* Routines
+    * Export to CSV & Markdown
+    * Multiple Editors
 * Users
     * Login/logout of all open tabs(watch for `window.storage` event)
     * Profiles & profile pages